Costa Mesa school car attack: Victims

-The two deceased victims were Brandon Wiener, 3-years-old and Sierra Soto, 4-year-old.
-Another four students and a teachers aid were injured in the crash.
+The two deceased victims were Brandon Wiener, 3 years old and Sierra Soto, 4 years old.
+Another four students and teacher's aid Danielle Diaz were injured in the crash.

 Perpetrator

 Steven Allen Abrams was arrested and initially charged with assault with a deadly weapon.
 He was convicted of two counts of murder, five counts of attempted murder and two counts of attempted voluntary manslaughter; which also include a couple that were rammed by Abrams prior to the playground being targeted.
-In a taped confession that was played for jurors during the trial Abrams stated; "I was executing them....as many as I could get. [....]
+In a taped confession that was played for jurors during the trial Abrams stated; "I was executing them....as many as I could get. [...]
 I was aiming for as many children as I could kill."
 On December 15, 2000, Abrams was sentenced to life in prison without parole.
 Previously on November 1, 2000, jurors had steered clear of the prosecution's request of the death penalty, but decided to give him life without parole instead.
 Since December 26, 2000, Abrams is currently at the California Medical Facility in Vacaville.

+Mental Health

+Prior to the killings, Abrams had reported to have heard voices in his head which he labelled "the brainwave police" which urged him to kill people.
+He had been hospitalised for 72 hours after hearing the voices telling him to kill innocent people.
+On another occasion, Abrams was admitted to jail psychiatrists after stalking an ex-girlfriend but was promptly released after little treatment.